01Locate a Recycling Firm that will Buy Soft Plastic Scrap

 Let team members know how good of a job they are doing in recovering wrap and other recyclable materials both in terms of volume and quality.
 Challenge them to find ways to improve.
 By tracking potential and actual recovery as well as material quality, businesses can help drive improved recovery rates for plastic wrap, and generate extra revenue in the process.
 And don't forget, there may be opportunities to save even more money than by recycling through more innovative approaches, such as reusable pallet wraps.

-How to Improve Plastic Wrap Recycling in Industry
+How to Improve Your Shrink Wrap Recycling Program

-Whether you call it shrink wrap or stretch, an effective film recycling program can translate into serious revenue to help your operations' bottom line.
-And did I mention trash diversion that can help toward Zero Waste goals?
+Whether you call it shrink wrap or stretch, an effective film recycling program can translate into serious revenue to help your operations' bottom line and can help toward Zero Waste goals?